 About

-Ain focuses on how Black women in contemporary American culture, reclaim or repurpose the image of their body through technology to negate or engage with stereotypical ideas about Black femininity (or the lack there of) and sexuality.
-How does cultural diasporic displacement within an American context, influence or become a part of the expression and embodiment of black femininity (both in terms of construction and personal expression).
+Ain Eccles is a Brooklyn and Chicago based multidisciplinary fine artist and art therapist whose work explores the intersections between identity, sexuality, and psychology.
+Her current work concentrates on intertwining art and psychology as she examines how historical-cultural images, tropes, and archetypes are linked to modern experiences and morph through generations.
+Ain investigates the ways Black women in contemporary American culture reclaim and repurpose the image of their body through technology to negate or engage with stereotypical ideas around Black femininity and sexuality.
+She posits the question of how cultural diasporic displacement within an American context influences and/or become a part of the expression and embodiment of black femininity (both in terms of its construction and personal expression).

 Self Expression (Self-Portrait), 2016